DeepLink-org/transformers/docs/source/en/model_doc/convnext.md

 dubbed ConvNeXt.
 Constructed entirely from standard ConvNet modules, ConvNeXts compete favorably with Transformers in terms of accuracy and scalability, achieving 87.8% ImageNet top-1 accuracy and outperforming Swin Transformers on COCO detection and ADE20K segmentation, while maintaining the simplicity and efficiency of standard ConvNets.*

+Tips:

+- See the code examples below each model regarding usage.

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/convnext_architecture.jpg"
 alt="drawing" width="600"/>